dorinandreidragan/dorinandreidragan.github.io/docs/articles/jupyter-vscode-poetry.md

 This will create a virtual environment and activate it, isolating your project's dependencies.

-## Step 3: Open VSCode and Install the Jupyter Extension
+## step 3: open vscode and install the jupyter extension

 Open your project folder in VSCode: